brianr747/platform/DesignNotes.md

  In order to get there, the functionality of the base classes needs to be beefed up.
 That will happen as I iterate on the design.

+ The infrastructure for managing extensions will probably be embedded in a class.

+ We need to distinguish two aspects to loading a Python module.

+ 1. Importing the package.
+Ideally, there should be no major side effects of importing a module.
+ The econ_platform_core pushes that by instantiating a lot of global objects, but the instantiation should have little impact (empty lists, etc.).

+ However, importing a package normally results in triggering its imports.
+For the *econ_platform* this creates a dependence upon the installation of many API modules, most of which users may not use.
+(In fact, some are extremely painful to install.)
+Since users should not be expected to install API's for features they will not use, we have to catch errors during the extension imports and continue on.

+ 2. Once all modules are imported, we start to initialise them.
+This should normally be triggered by calling the initialise package routine in *econ_platform.* That intialisation routine first calls the initialisation of *econ_platform_core*, which reads configuration files, and loads the extensions in the core.
+With those extensions and configuration information loaded, it is safe to go to the extensions in *econ_platform*.
+Users who extend the platform should generally aim to have their extensions initialise last, so that the repository code initialises itself first properly.
+Otherwise, changes to the repository code organisation might break user extensions.
+(At the time of writing, the only mechanism to ensure the order of extension loading is the use of alphabetical order in loading the extension modules.)

  ## A Public Package?

  Although I would love that this package would have a life of its own, the reality is that